multimatum-Team/multimatum/reports/sprint8.md

 ### Lenny

 ### Léo
+I refactored and finished the dark mode feature.
+I centralized every color and style attribute of the entire code in the corresponding theme/ colors file according to the darkmode.
+I also had to refactor the deadline details activity in order to support the dark mode (which require dynamic changes in this class).
+Next week I will work on additional attachements in the deadline.

 ### Louis
 I had one task this week that was finnally split into 2 task.
 To make the QRReader functionning I had to refractor the QRGenerator I made to make it contain all necessary data to create a deadline.
 I used the Gson lib for this but the LocaldateTime type wasn't taked in charge by Gson so i had to write a serializer and a deserializer to make it work.
 And after that I got thread problem with the view model before everything work.
 Next sprint I'll do the UI for the group feature